dokterdok/Continuity-Activation-Tool/README.md

 * [Article on the disabling OS security features and related risks (Cindori.org)](http://www.cindori.org/trim-enabler-and-yosemite)

 ### Changelog

+**v2.1.3 - 2015-10-09**
+*Fixed a bug where CAT would not work on some models and disable WiFi.
+*Fixed a bug where "Space bar" would not be recognized in the dongle detection promt.

+**v2.1.2**
+*Minor improvemnts with El Capitan final

+**v2.1.1 - 2015-09-16** :
+*Adds compability with El Capitan.

 **v2.1 - 2015-06-20**
 * Works with El Capitan DP1